 The heat places the cancer cells under an enormous amount of stress, which cuts off the supply of oxygen and nutrients to the tumor.
 The heat also exposes the antigens in the tumor to the body’s immune system.

-Hyperthermia treatments can also improve the effectiveness of radiation treatments and chemotherapy, making them a great addition to ongoing cancer treatments.
-If you would like to know more about hyperthermia or would like to try the treatment for yourself, contact The Hyperthermia Cancer Institute to schedule a consultation.
+Hyperthermia treatments can also improve the effectiveness of radiation treatments and chemotherapy, making them a great addition to ongoing cancer therapy.